-A little about Memecylon.....Occupying a wide range of habitats, paleotropical and species-rich Memecylon (Melastomataceae) stands out to be a fascinating group.
-It is reported of having approximately 350 species in the world as small understory trees or woody shrubs.
+A little about Memecylon.....Occupying a wide range of habitats, paleotropical Memecylon (Melastomataceae) stands out to be a fascinating woody plant group.
+It contains ~350 species.
 The diversity of Memecylon is concentrated in tropical Africa, Indo-Malaysian region, China, Australia to Fiji Islands, but most are regionally or even locally endemic.
-This group provides a significant food supply to wildlife as a source of fruit.
-Their attractive flowers give them an ornamental value.
+Their attractive flowers give them a horticultural value.
 Some species such as M. capitellatum, M. umbellatum, M. edule, M. parvifolium etc. are known for their medicinal uses.

 A bioinformatic pipeline to capture low-copy nuclear loci of melastomes

 Melastomataceae is a large clade that has limited genomic resources.
 We designed a two-tier bioinformatic approach for phylogenomic studies in distantly related Memecylon and Tibouchina (Melastomataceae) for target capture (Jantzen & Amarasinghe et al, 2020).
 This work is a collaboration with Dr. Johanna Jantzen (Soltis lab) who works on an elegant plant group Tibouchina.

 We focused on the molecular phylogeny of Memecylon in a global context using low-copy-nuclear loci.
 Additionally, we investigated the morphology and distribution of Memecylon to reconstruct its ancestral states (Amarasinghe et al, 2021).

 Putative reticulation in a South African Memecylon clade?